Key-Drop Review

 Daily Free Cases (the Actual Promotional Value)

 This is what makes Key-Drop interesting from a free-to-play standpoint.
 The platform offers daily free cases that you can claim without depositing, with a couple of access conditions: reach XP level 20 or change your Steam avatar to a Key-Drop branded image.
-Higher XP levels unlock additional and progressively better daily cases.
+Higher XP levels open additional and progressively better daily cases.
 From personal experience pulling free cases on platforms in this category, the EV per claim is small (typically a few cents in skin value) but it stacks over weeks if you log in consistently.

 Not life-changing, but legitimately +EV against a $0 deposit baseline.